Azure-Samples/event-grid-python-public-consume-events/README.md

 1. `create_eg_topics_and_event_subscriptions.py` creates a new event subscription for an Event Grid Topic, and send it to a webhook

-In order for this sample to work, you will need to have a valid `.env` file (see previous section).
+In order for this sample to work, you need to have a valid `.env` file (see previous section).

 Run the sample : `pipenv run create_eg_topics_and_event_subscriptions.py`

 1. `create_storage_event_subscriptions.py` creates a new event subscription for a storage account, filtering jpg creation, and send it to an Relay Hybrid Connection

-In order for this sample to work, you will need to have a valid `.env` file (see previous section).
+In order for this sample to work, you need to have a valid `.env` file (see previous section).

 Run the sample : `pipenv run create_storage_event_subscriptions.py`

 1. `create_arm_event_subscriptions.py` creates a new event subscription for an Azure Subscription and send it to a Storage Queue

-In order for this sample to work, you will need to have a valid `.env` file (see previous section).
+In order for this sample to work, you need to have a valid `.env` file (see previous section).

 Run the sample : `pipenv run create_arm_event_subscriptions.py`